WheteThunger/MegaDrones/README.md

 - `megadrone destroy` -- Destroys the player's mega drone.
 - `megadrone help` -- Prints help info about the commands the player is allowed to use.
 - `givemegadrone <player>` (or `givemd`) -- Spawns a mega drone in front of the specified player.
-  - Supported via the server console, so this can be used via other plugins such as GUI shop.
+  - This command can be run from the server console, allowing this to be used by other plugins such as GUI shop.
-  - When no player is specified, the calling player will receive the mega drone (if run by a player).
+  - When this command is run by a player (who has permission), if no target player is specified, the mega drone will be spawned for the player who ran the command.
+  - Note: This command does not check for sufficient space, so it can potentially spawn the mega drone inside other objects.

 ## Configuration